yi15922/STA112_soccer_data/proposal/proposal.md

     ## 3 above 30     33
     ## 4 under 20     26

-The average matches played during season 2018-2019 thus far by these top 500 players is 15.10 and the standard deviation is 5.78.
-The average goals scored during season 2018-2019 thus far by these top 500 players is 2.55 and the standard deviation is 3.24.
-The average assists made during season 2018-2019 thus far by these top 500 players is 1.87 and the standard deviation is
+The average matches played during season 2018-2019 so far by these top 500 players is 15.10 and the standard deviation is 5.78.
+The average goals scored during season 2018-2019 so far by these top 500 players is 2.55 and the standard deviation is 3.24.
+The average assists made during season 2018-2019 so far by these top 500 players is 1.87 and the standard deviation is
     2.15.

     ##   mean_matches sd_matches mean_goals sd_goals mean_assists sd_assists